jacobrask/node-upnp-device/README.md

 upnp-device lets you create [UPnP Devices][upnp-dcp] in Node.js.
 The goal is to have an easy to use API, rather than exposing all UPnP internals.

 # Limitations

-* Only implemented device specification is MediaServer:1
+* 2 implemented device specification included: MediaServer:1 and BinaryLight:1
-* Only tested with audio
+* MediaServer has only been tested with audio

 # Install